Aguero joins Barcelona on a free transfer following Manchester City departure | Goal.com

 Aguero is set to link up with his international team-mate and close friend Messi at Camp Nou, and they will be expected to strike up a strong partnership as the Blaugrana aim to return to elite level on both domestic and European fronts.

-Aguero leaves City with his status as a club legend firmly intact, having helped the Manchester outfit win five Premier League titles, one FA Cup and six Carabao Cups during his time in English football.
+Aguero leaves Man City with his status as a club legend firmly intact, having helped the Manchester outfit win five Premier League titles, one FA Cup and six League Cups during his time in English football.

 The experienced frontman, who initially moved to the Etihad for £35 million ($50m) from Atletico in 2011, hit 260 goals in 390 matches across all competitions for City - becoming their all-time record scorer in the process.